About

 Surfaces, Martin Schweig Gallery, St. Louis, MO

-• 2023
+2023

-PAPERWORK, Bruno David Gallery, St. Louis, MO
+Paper Work, Bruno David Gallery, St. Louis, MO

 Light Art Exhibition 9 (with A.I.R.), Iga, Japan